Pegler's Pygmy Thick-Tail Scorpion

 First Response

-Stings from this small sized, highly venomous species are uncommon.
-A sting typically results in class 2 or 3.
-Use first aid as per class 2 protocols or contact a helpline for advice
+Quick to use secondary defensive behaviour, stings from this small sized, highly venomous species are uncommon.
+A sting typically results in class 2 or mild class 3 symptoms.

 I need help with a scorpion sting